20AhmedRamadan04/Real-Estate-Agents-Information-Extractor/README.md

-# Real Estate Broker Information Extractor
+# Real Estate Agents Information Extractor

 ## Description
 This project involves developing a web scraping tool to extract real estate brokers' information from the Homes website.
 The tool allows users to input a location and then scrapes data to retrieve all real estate brokers in that specified area.